View Eva Daniels's Obituary on sltrib.com and share memories

 Eva was a proud member of Bonners Ferry High School Class of 1955.
 She attended the University of Idaho where she met Stan Daniels.
 They married in 1957 and quickly moved to Houston, Texas where Stan had a job waiting for him.
 They settled down in Houston and had two daughters Kathryn and Elizabeth.
 Upon realizing they missed living in the mountains, Stan secured a job at Hercules, Inc. in Magna and they moved to Utah in 1962.
 Their third daughter, Joan, was born soon after that.

-In 1971 Eva attended Utah Trade Tech for the nursing program.
+In 1971 Eva attended Utah Technical College for the nursing program.
 When she received her LPN license she went to work at the old Valley West Hospital in the Emergency Room at night.
 Eva graduated with her Bachelor's degree in nursing from Westminster College in 1978 and continued working at Pioneer Valley Hospital until 1995 as the Pre-Admissions Coordinator.

-Eva was active in the community, serving not only on the Magna Community Council but the Salt lake County Department of Health.
-She was active in Girl Scouts of Utah, serving as troop leader, cookie chairman and the Cloud Rim Steering Committee.
+Eva was active in the community, serving not only on the Magna Community Council but the SL Valley Health She was active in Girl Scouts of Utah, serving as troop leader, cookie chairman and the Cloud Rim Steering Committee.
 Additionally, she won many ribbons at the state and county fairs for her produce and canned goods.

 Eva and Stan enjoyed a long retirement together going on plenty of trips, both internationally and domestically.
 Eva loved gardening at her dearly loved "Tater Ridge Farm" in Magna.
 She was a Master Gardener and received the Master Gardener of the Year in 2002.